astrolet/precious/README.md

     cli.js '{"geo": {"lat": 43.2166667, "lon": 27.9166667}, "houses": "W"}'

 Modify the bin/defaults.json configuration according to preference.
 See precious-json(7) and eden(1) for further / friendlier options.

 ## INSTALL

 With the [npm](http://npmjs.org/) prerequisite, do `npm install -g precious`.
-The `-g` for global, means the `precious` command can be run regardless of current directory.
+The `-g` for global, means the `precious` command can be run regardless of what the current directory is.

 ### DEPENDENCIES